All My Demons Greeting Me as a Friend: Songs

 All My Demons Greeting Me as a Friend opens with the folktronica and synth-pop number "Runaway".
 The song featured echoing water droplet effects, screeches, and transitions.
 Aurora has stated that the song takes an influence from Nordic folk music and is about "a girl begging to go home – the only place where she belongs, or just the only place left to go".
 The second track, "Conqueror", is a synth-pop and electropop song that features "clattering drum beats building towards a euphoric chorus".
 The track has been described to be "poppy" and "playful", musically upbeat with a catchy percussive beat, sparkling synths, and a battle-ready chorus.
 The Scandipop song, "Running with the Wolves" serves as the third track.
 Its lyrics is about "the dawning realisation that the answer is to be found in this world, however damaged it might be".
 The fourth track, "Lucky", is a piano and organ-led ballad with lyricisms about "someone striving against their inner voice telling them to give in".
 "Winter Bird" is the fifth track which has been described as a new age-tinged folk, Nordic folk, and "Enya-ambient-folk dream" with nature themed lyrics.
 The sixth track, "I Went Too Far" is a disco-inflected pop and synth-pop ballad.
 The ballad has been described as "solemn" with a synth-swirling chorus and dance-insistent beat.

-"Through the Eyes of a Child" is the seventh track, it has been described as an "icily atmospheric" ballad that "showcases [a] lovely piano and voice".
+"Through the Eyes of a Child" is the seventh track which is also the seventh single from the album.
+It has been described as an "icily atmospheric" ballad that "showcases [a] lovely piano and voice".
 The eighth track, "Warrior" has an upbeat uptempo sound that showcases the brighter side of the record with a vulnerable and authentic self-love inspired message.
 The lyrics are about someone "struggling to let love back into their life".
 Ninth track, "Murder Song (5, 4, 3, 2, 1)" is a solemn and shimmering ballad with a "creeping" title that has a smooth and synthy minor.
 Lyrically, the ballad speaks about a mercy killing of a protagonist "recounting the story of her own death".
 The tenth track, "Home" has been described as a "chilly, almost robotic" song.
 Eleventh track "Under the Water" and twelfth track "Black Water Lillies", share the same subject about drowning and death within the lyrics.
 On "Under the Water", the ballad talks about the romanticisation of drowning.
 The closing track of the standard edition, "Black Water Lilies" follows the same theme as "Under The Water".
 "Black Water Lilies" features extended notes, reverberating piano, and simple beats, about "overcoming forces both in the natural and mental realms".